Shedding & Hair Loss Concerns – What to Do

-Though each pet is different, we generally see significant improvement, occasionally as much as a 70-90% reduction in a dog’s regular daily shedding – after 4 to 5 months.
+Though no two pets are alike, we expect to see signs of progress in 30-60 days, with a final outcome of as much as 70-90% reduction in a dog’s excess daily shedding after 4-5 months.
 Cats have entirely different types of coats, and though there may be significant variation, we still expect noticeable improvement.
-Annual shedding or ‘blowing coat’ is a normal metabolic process for almost all dogs; however, year-round shedding can be a strong sign of nutritional deficiencies, which contribute to a significant weakening of a pet’s immune system.
-Most often the cause is poor quality pet foods, which are lacking the amino acids, vitamins, and minerals, the nutritional ingredients needed to maintain good health.
+Annual shedding or ‘blowing coat’ is a normal metabolic process for almost all dogs; however, year-round shedding is a strong sign of nutritional deficiencies eluded to in previous paragraphs.
+Poor quality pet foods are big contributors to these issues, where they are lacking many elements – amino acids, vitamins, minerals, and digestive enzymes; all such nutritional ingredients needed to maintain good health.

 We want to remind you how important it is to feed your pet a quality pet food.
 To view a list recommended foods please visit this page at our site:

 To learn more about what may be in the pet food you are feeding, visit this page:

 (Note: After food changes, pets may blow-coat which could take up to 6 months to replace).